-- Apply incident handling processes in-depth, including preparation, identification, containment, eradication, and recovery, to protect enterprise environments - Analyze the structure of attack techniques, evaluate actors and thwart further actor activity - Utilize tools to discover malware, including rootkits, back- doors, and trojan horses, choosing appropriate defenses/ response tactics for each - Use built-in command-line tools, as well as Linux netstat, ps, and Isof to detect an actors presence on a machine - Analyze routers, ARP tables, switch CAM tables to track an actor activity to dentify a suspect - Use memory dumps and the Volatility tool to determine an actors activities on a machine, the malware installed, and other machines the actor used as pivot points across the network - Gain access of a target machine using Metasploit, and then detecting the artifacts and impacts of exploitation through process, file, memory, and log analysis - Analyze a system to see how actors use the Netcat tool to move files, create backdoors, and build relays through a target environment - Run the Nmap port scanner and Nessus vulnerability scanner to find openings on target systems, and apply tools such as topdump and netstat to detect and analyze the impacts of the scanning activity - Apply the tcpdump sniffer to analyze network traffic generated by a covert backdoor to determine an actors tactics - Employ the netstat and Isof tools to diagnose specific types of traffic-flooding denial-of-service techniques and choosing appropriate response actions based on each actor's flood technique
+- Apply incident handling processes in-depth, including preparation, identification, containment, eradication, and recovery, to protect enterprise environments - Analyze the structure of attack techniques, evaluate actors and thwart further actor activity - Utilize tools to discover malware, including rootkits, back- doors, and trojan horses, choosing appropriate defenses/ response tactics for each - Use built-in command-line tools, as well as Linux netstat, ps, and lsof to detect an actors presence on a machine - Analyze routers, ARP tables, switch CAM tables to track an actor activity to dentify a suspect - Use memory dumps and the Volatility tool to determine an actors activities on a machine, the malware installed, and other machines the actor used as pivot points across the network - Gain access of a target machine using Metasploit, and then detecting the artifacts and impacts of exploitation through process, file, memory, and log analysis - Analyze a system to see how actors use the Netcat tool to move files, create backdoors, and build relays through a target environment - Run the Nmap port scanner and Nessus vulnerability scanner to find openings on target systems, and apply tools such as tcpdump and netstat to detect and analyze the impacts of the scanning activity - Apply the tcpdump sniffer to analyze network traffic generated by a covert backdoor to determine an actors tactics - Employ the netstat and Isof tools to diagnose specific types of traffic-flooding denial-of-service techniques and choosing appropriate response actions based on each actor's flood technique

 Analyze shell history files to find compromised machines, actor-controlled accounts, sniffers, and backdoors QED certification, tests on the following 22 domains.
-31 hrs lecture/ 41 hrs labs

-1. QED Ethics and Legal Issues -------- -------------------------
+- 1. QED Ethics and Legal Issues

-2. QED c
+- 2. QED c

-3. QED Scanning
+- 3. QED Scanning

-4. QED Enumeration
+- 4. QED Enumeration

-5. QED System Hacking
+- 5. QED System Hacking

-6. QED Trojans and Backdoors
+- 6. QED Trojans and Backdoors

-7. QED Sniffers
+- 7. QED Sniffers

-8. QED Denial of Service
+- 8. QED Denial of Service

-9. QED Social Engineering
+- 9. QED Social Engineering

-10. QED Session Hijacking
+- 10. QED Session Hijacking

-11. QED Hacking Web Servers
+- 11. QED Hacking Web Servers

-12. QED Web Application Vulnerabilities

-13. QED Web Based Password Cracking Techniques

-14. QED SQL Injection

-15. QED Hacking Wireless Networks

-16. QED Virus and Worms

-17. QED Hacking Novell

-18. QED Hacking Linux

-19. QED IDS, Firewalls and Honeypots

-20. QED Buffer Overflows

-21. QED Cryptography

-22. QED Penetration Testing Methodologies
+- Lesson Plan 1

-Qualified Ethical Hacker / Defender (QEH/D) Module 1: Ethics and Legality 1 hrs Lecture 1 hr Labs
+Qualified Ethical Hacker /Defender (QEH/D) Module 1: Ethics and Legality Lecture/Labs